 A training will always be hands-on; this way developers can learn enough in 1 to 3 days to be able to self-teach from there on.

 For me Software Engineering is a hobby turned into a job.
 I however still like that hobby enough to go out and discover things on my own!
 For me the puzzle element, solving challenging problems, is the icing on the cake.
 Nothing really beats that Eureka moment!
 I also take pride in my trade; for me Software isn’t Software unless it’s proven correct and provides value.

 I care enough about my trade to want to 'entertain and enlighten' others.
 The entertainment bit means that I aim to make what I write easy to digest.
 I prefer not to go into unnecessary details and I try to make my examples small and straightforward.
 I also really enjoy helping others, which is the main reason for me to write this blog.
 When I encounter hurdles or just little things that I enjoy to dabble with I often write about them.
 As an additional benefit this also forces me to actually finish my tasks!

-Last year I was challenged by a colleague to send in one of my blog posts as a proposal for a Devoxx BE talk and got accepted, leading to me doing my first ever Devoxx talk in front of a large crowd.
+A while ago I was challenged by a colleague to send in one of my blog posts as a proposal for a Devoxx BE talk and got accepted, leading to me doing my first ever Devoxx talk in front of a large crowd.

-If you have any questions or remarks feel free to contact me.
+If you have any questions or remarks, feel free to contact me.
 You can find links to my Github, Twitter and LinkedIn at the bottom.
 One small caveat for recruiters; while I don’t mind connecting with you at all at least please introduce yourself properly when you send a link request.
 I also encourage anyone to issue pull requests on the repositories if find a bug or spelling error!
 And if something in a repository is unclear feel free to raise an issue and I will answer it to the best of my ability.